PERSONAL SUGGESTIONS FOR SUSTAINABLE LIVING

 pay attention to the aesthetics of your surroundings: paintings from artists that you admire, a few simple but beautiful objects, man-made or natural, etc.

-try to keep some contact with nature or living things (plants, animals, an aquarium, etc.)
+your relationship to the natural world is important psychologically and spiritually, so try to keep some contact with nature or living things (plants, animals, an aquarium, walks in a park or the countryside, etc.).